Minnesota police shoot, kill man after traffic stop incident

 A police officer was also transported to the hospital after sustaining injuries, according to EMS audio, the Star-Tribune reported.
 By Sunday evening, about 100 people had gathered near the scene, according to the newspaper.

 “The officer shooting in Brooklyn Center today is tragic.
-We are asking the protesters to continue to be peaceful and that peaceful protesters are not dealt with with force,” Brooklyn Center Mayor Mike Elliott said on Twitter.
+We are asking the protesters to continue to be peaceful and that peaceful protesters are not dealt with force,” Brooklyn Center Mayor Mike Elliott said on Twitter.

 Katie Wright, Daunte‘s mother, tearfully pleaded for more information regarding the incident and for her son’s body to be moved from the street.